-When you play blackjack at an online casino, some table game etiquette does not apply.
+While a lot of the principles of live dealer casino etiquette are the same as basic gambling etiquette, there are some points that don’t apply when you play blackjack at an online casino.
 You won’t, for example, be able to physically pick up or hold your cards, and you can’t signal your intentions to the dealer.
 But here’s what you can do:

 - As we mentioned before, live dealer casino games allow you to interact with the dealer and other players via a chat function.
 If you stick to the same rules you’d observe in a brick-and-mortar casino, which includes being polite and respectful and doing nothing that might disrupt another player’s game or cause offense, you can’t go wrong.

 While we’ve covered the things that are considered good blackjack etiquette, let’s take a quick look at what to avoid.

 - Never flirt with the dealers or waitresses.
 Even if you think they’re interested in you, consider that they’re working hard to be friendly and efficient, so you’ll have a positive experience and hopefully show your appreciation with a decent-sized tip.

 - Another basic part of blackjack etiquette at a casino is never to hand money to the dealer.
 Most casinos have rules where dealers are prohibited from taking money from players’ hands, so if you would like to join a game, just wait for the current round to end and place your money on the table.
 The dealer will spread your money out and have it counted under the cameras before sliding you the equivalent value of chips – all you need to do is tell the dealer the value of chips you would like to buy.

 - Being respectful doesn’t just apply to the blackjack table; it’s common sense.
 So, avoid calling casino staff things like “sweetie” or “babe.”